21.01.2021 | Switzerland's largest alpine solar power plant to be built at the Muttsee dam

 The plant on the Muttsee dam will deliver a large portion of its production during the winter – but in comparison to the large-scale power plants that will be shut down will this really make a difference?

 Solar plants in Switzerland are comparatively small depending on their locations.
 However, the nationwide proportion of solar power has strong development potential.
 It's true: The plant on the Muttsee dam alone will not make a significant contribution.
 More such plants need to be built in non-protected areas where the required infrastructure is already in place.
+For example in ski resorts or like here on dams.
 We want to prove that this is possible with the project.

-What exactly will be mounted on the dam?
+What exactly will be mounted on the dam wall?

-The projects foresees a plant with an installed capacity of 2 megawatts and an annual production of 2.7 gigawatt-hours, corresponding to the power consumption of about 600 average four-person households.
-We will install about 6,000 solar modules on a surface of 10,000 square metres.
-The plant will be installed a good meter away from the dam surface so that the wall remains accessible for maintenance and service.
+The projects foresees a plant with an installed capacity of 2.2 megawatts and an annual production of 3.3 gigawatt-hours, corresponding to the yearly power consumption of about 740 average four-person households.
+We will install about 5,000 solar modules on a surface of 10,000 square metres.

-How complicated is it to install a photovoltaic plant on a dam?
+How complicated is it to install a solar plant on a dam?

 Logistically it’s quite complex.
 The dam is not accessible by road.
 Although there are tunnels from the pumped storage plant to the dam, they are used for maintenance and are unsuitable for transporting construction material.
 The material is delivered to Tierfehd and then transported to the dam area by helicopter.
 The time window for the work is very narrow – the plant has to be built during the alpine summer.
 That's a period of only three months – that’s about as long as construction takes.